SeanLee97/AnglE/docs/notes/tutorial.rst

     --fp16 1

-And here's an example of training a BERT-large model:
+And here's another example of training a BERT-large model:

 .. code-block:: bash